-- Worship: Three Sunday liturgies in the Mission Church, daily noon Mass in the Mission, weekday Misas en español, weekly confession, University celebrations, prayer services, ecumenical (Christian) and interfaith services throughout the year. - Intercultural Ministry: Campus Ministry sponsors three faith-based, student-led organizations dedicated to the spiritual wellness of BIPOC students: Beloved Community for Black students, SLC en español for Latinx students, and the API SLC for Asian Pacific Islander students.
-We also have intercultural celebrations in observance of events such as Día de los Muertos, Simbang Gabi, Las Posadas, la Virgen de Guadalupe, and Lunar New Year, as well as intercultural liturgies for heritage months. - Retreats: Santa Clara students are offered a number of retreat experiences over the course of the academic year.
-Offerings include Search retreats, an Ignatian retreat, and a retreat for first-year students.
+- Worship: Three Sunday liturgies in the Mission Church at 10am, 5pm and 8pm, daily noon Mass in the Mission in the Mission, weekly Misa en español, weekly confession, University celebrations, prayer services, ecumenical (Christian) services, religious celebrations for Muslim, Hindu, Sikh, Buddhist, and Jewish students, and interfaith services throughout the year. - Retreats: Santa Clara students are offered a number of retreat experiences over the course of the academic year.
+There are two retreats offered that graduate students are invited to attend, a silent Ignatian retreat, and Gift of Peace retreat.
 Retreats are offered to persons of all faiths. - Prayer and reflection groups: The Spiritual Life Community program places students in small groups for weekly prayer and reflection.
-In addition, there are Interfaith Dinner Discussions, weekly Breaking Open the Word (reflection on the lectionary readings), RLC small groups, and outreach to student athletes. - Leadership opportunities: Students explore the values of "servant leadership" by serving and leading in all program areas, as volunteers, or in one of a number of paid internships. - Faith formation: Campus Ministry offers several opportunities for students to learn, reflect, and grow in regard to their faith through Scripture reflection, forums, and presentations.
-This includes preparation for the sacraments of baptism, first Eucharist, and confirmation in the Catholic Church. - Social justice awareness and action: Campus Ministry provides students with a variety of opportunities to live out a faith that does justice.
+In addition, there are Interfaith Dinner Discussions, weekly Breaking Open the Word (reflection on the lectionary readings), RLC small groups, and outreach to student athletes. - Leadership opportunities: Students explore the values of "servant leadership" by serving and leading in all program areas as volunteers, or in one of a number of paid internships. - Faith formation: Campus Ministry offers several opportunities for students to learn, reflect, and grow in regard to their Catholic faith through Scripture reflection, forums, and presentations.
+This includes preparation for the sacraments of Baptism, first Eucharist, and Confirmation in the Catholic Church. - Social justice awareness and action: Campus Ministry provides students with a variety of opportunities to live out a faith that does justice.
 Some key focus areas include participation in the annual Ignatian Family Teach-in for Justice, and community service at a local school. - Faith-based clubs: In partnership with the Center for Student Involvement, Campus Ministry aids in the mentoring and support of all faith-based registered student organizations. - Sacred spaces: Throughout campus, there are spaces that can be conducive for prayer, meditation, and reflection, such as the Mission Church, the Multifaith Sanctuary in St. Joseph's Hall, or the Meditation Room in Benson.
 Is Campus Ministry for everyone?